lmoss6/bzan552/Case_2_-_NFL_Scores.md

 team\_division\_pre2002 - division team was in prior to realignment in 2002

-The third dataset contains information on each stadium in which the games are played and is made up of the following variables:
+The third dataset contains information on each stadium in which the games were played and is made up of the following variables:

 stadium\_name - name of stadium